 Do you need to understand all about quality protein for horses?
-Horse owners should be concerned to provide their horse with protein that contains adequate and diverse essential amino acids because these can not be synthesised in the body.
+Horse owners should be concerned to provide their horses with protein that contains adequate and diverse essential amino acids because these can not be synthesised in the body.

 Protein is quite literally life!
 It is fundamental to every process in the body but not many people understand what protein for horses is; why protein for horses is so important; what it looks like when your horse is low in protein; the best place to get protein for horses and how you can make sure there is enough protein to create a robust healthy horse.